Today a guard asks, ‘Where is Pyotr Zhukov?’

 But in the camp, our forgotten hands are frozen.
 30,000 snowflakes: we can hold them.
 That is the beauty you left us, Pyotr Zhukov.
 The fall of a snowflake, onto a broken, frozen hand.
 Humanity’s pain at the horror.
 You are a broken hand to keep us true, Pyotr Zhukov.
 Here.
 A final beauty.

-Gunnar Ofeigsson is a designer based in Glasgow.
+Image by Gunnar Ofeigsson, a designer based in Glasgow.